 These are some of the most common ways in maintaining a Lyman boat to make sure it’s kept in excellent working condition:

 Do not wash it with saltwater even if you are confident that you are using your boat in the shorelines so it should work!
 Why?
-The reason behind that and based on my experience is because saltwater degrades and corrodes the boat’s hardware!
+Well, it’s similar to a lounge room recliner, where the reason behind that and based on my experience is because saltwater degrades and corrodes the boat’s hardware!
 That includes and is not limited to the fasteners.
 Corroded fasteners will not only make your boat look neglected but it will also make your travel nasty.
 Trust me, you don’t wanna know why!

 Instead of using saltwater, use fresh water which is more PH neutral.
 As for the soap, you can use laundry soap as an economic substitute for a car soap but use it sparingly.